 \section{Introduction}

 Crowdsourced software development (CSD) has gained increased popularity in recent years, however, there are many risks associated with it.
-Major risks are associated with the uncertainties on both the number of registrants and quality of the received submissions from the unknown workers \cite{yu2015efficient} \cite{yang2015award} \cite{eickhoff2013increasing}.
-This raises the challenge on how to engage unknown workers and trust on their work \cite{ye2015crowd}.
-To encourage contribution and engagement of crowdworkers, crowdsourcing platforms employ the use of extrinsic rewards such as rating \cite{cheng2020building}.
+Major risks are associated with the uncertainties in both the number of registrants and quality of the received submissions from the unknown workers \cite{eickhoff2013increasing}\cite{yang2015award}\cite{yu2015efficient}.
+This raises the challenge of how to engage unknown workers and trust in their works \cite{ye2015crowd}.
+To encourage the engagement of crowdworkers, crowdsourcing platforms employ extrinsic rewards such as rating \cite{cheng2020building}.
 To that end, crowdsourcing platforms employ different reputation systems to manage crowd rating based on their participation history.
-For example, HITs rate is used in Amazon Mechanical Turk \cite{eickhoff2013increasing}, and numeric developer rating based on Elo rating algorithm is used in TopCoder \cite{saremi2017leveraging} .
-However, such rating systems are noisy since the reliability or reputations of the workers are often unknown \cite{jagabathula2014reputation}, and only provide limited knowledge about worker’s preference and performance.
-Also, according to competitive exclusion principle\cite{hardin1960competitive}\cite{pocheville2015ecological}, rating systems can provide advantages for a group of workers over others in competition.
-This advantage can result in frequent win of higher ranked workers in competitions.
+For example, the HITs rate is used in Amazon Mechanical Turk \cite{eickhoff2013increasing}, and a numeric developer rating based on the Elo rating algorithm is used in TopCoder \cite{saremi2017leveraging}.
+However, such rating systems are noisy since the reliability or reputations of the workers are often unknown \cite{jagabathula2014reputation}, and only provide limited knowledge about workers’ preferences and performance.
+Also, according to the competitive exclusion principle\cite{hardin1960competitive}\cite{pocheville2015ecological}, rating systems can provide advantages for a group of workers over others in competition.
+The advantages can result in frequent wins of higher-rated workers in competitions.

-In general, competing for success over shared tasks among different ranked workers creates a complex network of workers.
-To understand the dynamic among workers in the network, it is essential to identify the existing clusters in this network and investigate the behaviour of crowd workers per cluster.
-To that end, we need to develop a better understanding of the sensitivity in worker preference, performance, and engagement \cite{yu2015efficient} \cite{kittur2008crowdsourcing}\cite{sorokin2008utility}\cite{kittur2013future} per cluster.
-To the best of our knowledge, there is no investigation on impact of workers behaviour among different cluster of crowd workers on workers performance and success.
+In general, competing for success over shared tasks among different rated workers creates a complex network of workers.
+To understand the dynamic among workers in such network, it is essential to identify the existing communities in this network and investigate the behaviour of crowd workers per community.
+To that end, we need to develop a better understanding of the sensitivity in worker preference, performance, and engagement \cite{kittur2008crowdsourcing}\cite{kittur2013future}\cite{yu2015efficient} per community.
+While there are available literature on investigating workers' behaviour and performances on different crowdsourced platforms \cite{karim2016decision}\cite{khanfor2017failure}\cite{saremi2017leveraging}\cite{ye2015crowd}, to the best of our knowledge, there is no investigation on the impact of workers behavior among different communities of crowd workers on workers' performance and success.